 Upon adding all of these together, total spending to keep America secure totals about $1.13 trillion.
 That's more than any other expense except Social Security.
 The U.S. military budget is one of the two most expensive components of the federal budget.

 Much of how the DoD affects you is implied.
 It protects you from something that hasn't happened, such as attacks on the United States.

 The DoD budget stimulates the economy in the short term.
 It provides income to the 5.2 million employees or beneficiaries, not to mention the employees of its contractors.

 On the negative side, defense spending threatens the economy in the long term by increasing the budget deficit, and thereby the U.S. debt.
 It also crowds out funding for all other government services.

 History and Structure

-The Continental Congress established the Army, Navy, and Marine Corps in 1775 to fight the American Revolution.
-The Army is the main ground-force.
-The Navy controls the seas, while the Marine Corps is a small rapid-deployment unit.
+In 1775, the Continental Congress established the Army, Navy, and Marine Corps to fight the American Revolution.
+The Army is the main ground force.
+The Navy protects American interests on the seas.
+The Marine Corps is a small rapid-deployment unit.

 - The DoD Inspector General's Office, which reports on waste and fraud.

 - Nineteen Defense Agencies, and eight DoD Field Activities, which provide administrative and logistic support.